Savage (Megan Thee Stallion song): Composition

 Brooke Marine of W magazine noted "the remix itself is essentially an entirely new song, with the exception of the chorus which has remained the same."
 The remix finds Beyoncé rapping two full verses, as well as providing backing vocals.
-She raps in the flow established by Thee Stallion, while employing her "signature tongue-in-cheek lyricism to convey a message of female empowerment."
+She raps in the flow established by Megan, while employing her "signature tongue-in-cheek lyricism to convey a message of female empowerment."
 Kiana Fitzgerald of Texas Monthly said Megan sounds "strikingly similar to the late Houston legend Big Moe, who was well known for his evocative singing."

 The remix starts off with Megan Thee Stallion's first verse, whereafter Beyoncé gives a "cheeky verse and masterful delivery", with, as noted by Insider's Callie Ahlgrim, "sharp, racy bars about women stripping on late-night Instagram livestreams, a phenomenon known as 'Demon Time', and a subscription service known for nude photos called OnlyFans."
 Beyoncé goes on to rap about her "famous posterior": "If you don't jump to put jeans on, baby, you don't feel my pain."
 She also alludes to the song's popularity on TikTok with the line "Hips tick-tock when I dance."
 Toward the end of the song, both artists take turns singing and rapping, with Beyoncé returning to "her usual heavenly vocals."
 Producer J. White Did It's beat is reworked on the remix to include minor instrumental changes, including an extended air horn in the background during Beyoncé's first verse, and a flattened soundscape during her second verse, which, as noted by Texas Monthly's Kiana Fitzgerald, gives "Bey ample space to work with".
 Fitzgerald further noted Megan's confidence, as she "sounds like her usual captivating self, but she sounds tighter and deeper in her pocket alongside Bey".